 How thick is the coating?

-The main layer of Carvestone is troweled on at 1/4 to 3/8 of an inch.
-The initial bondcoat is very thin, which simply facilitates a strong chemical bond to the surface.
+The main layer of Carvestone is troweled on at varying thicknesses, depending upon variables like substrate type and location, but generally is about 1/4″ thick.
+The initial bondcoat is very thin, which simply facilitates a strong chemical bond to the surface

 Can it withstand the wear and tear of cars on a driveway?